-Because this is a Duke flowgate, we reviewed the accuracy of the AFC process by analyzing how close the flowgate was in real time to the forecasted flows.
-We reviewed six representative days when the Base AFC was low coincident with refusals, and found that on five of the days, the flowgate was overloaded in real-time or the real-time flows were greater than was forecasted.
+Because this is a Duke flowgate, we reviewed the accuracy of the AFC process by analyzing how close the flow in real time corresponded to the forecasted flows.
+We reviewed days when the low Base AFC was coincident with refusals, and found that on these days, the flowgate was overloaded in real-time or the real-time flows were greater than was forecasted.
 Overall, this indicates that the day-ahead studies were accurate predictors of real-time conditions for this flowgate.